Chittoor district

 Chittoor district is one of the eight districts in the Rayalaseema region of the Indian state of Andhra Pradesh.
 It had a population of 18,72,951 at the 2011 census of India.
 It is a major market centre for mangoes, grains, sugarcane, and peanuts.
 The district headquarters is at Chittoor City.
-The major cities/towns in the district are Chittoor, Punganur, Nagari, Palamaner, and Kuppam.
+The major cities/towns in the district are Chittoor, Nagari, Palamaner, and Kuppam.

 Etymology

 The district derived its name from its headquarters Chittoor.

 History

 The modern Chittoor district was formerly North Arcot District, which was established by the British in the 19th century.
 It had Chittoor as its headquarters.
 Chittoor district was constituted on 1 April 1911 with the taluks of Chittoor, Palamaner, and Chandragiri from Old North Arcot district of Tamilnadu, Madanapalle and Voyalpadu Taluks of Kadapa district and Ex-Zamindari areas of Pileru, Punganur, Srikalahasthi, Puttur and Old Karvetinagar estate.

 After the Indian independence in 1947, Chittoor region became a part of the erstwhile Madras state.
 As a result of Pataskar Award consequent on the re-organisation of the state on a linguistic basis on 1 April 1960, a major portion of Tiruthani taluk was transferred to Chengalpattu district of Tamilnadu in exchange for one taluk known as Sathyavedu comprising 186 villages from Tamilnadu.
 Also from the same date, 220 villages from Palamaner Taluk and three villages from Krishnagiri Taluk of Salem District of Tamilnadu were transferred to form Kuppam Sub-Taluk and 145 villages from Chittoor Taluk were transferred to form Bangarupalem Sub-Taluk.
 Subsequently, Kuppam and Bangarupalem were made full-fledged taluks.
 The district was organised into 66 revenue mandals in 1985.
 Again the District Re-organised with 31 Mandals and 4 Revenue Divisions on 4 April 2022.

 Annamayya district and Tirupati district were formed from parts of the erstwhile Chittoor district and others.
 This has resulted in the district becoming primarily rural and losing central educational institutes and health infrastructure.